digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

    request from before the restore that could be sequenced again

-Such submission requests have a max sequencing time of the ledger time plus the ledger-time-record-time-tolerance of the synchronizer.
-It should be enough to observe a timestamp from the synchronizer that is after the time when the participant was stopped before the restore by more than the tolerance.
+Such submission requests have a max sequencing time of the ledger time plus the ledger-time-record-time-tolerance of the sync domain.
+It should be enough to observe a timestamp from the sync domain that is after the time when the participant was stopped before the restore by more than the tolerance.
 Once such a timestamp is observed, the in-flight submission tracking is in sync again and applications can resume submitting commands with full command deduplication guarantees.